nurse-the-code/hubs-directory/README.md

 ### **Step 3: Finding the Repository**

-- Navigate to the repository containing the Mozilla Hubs room directory.
+- Navigate to the [repository | https://github.com/nurse-the-code/hubs-directory/] containing the Hubs room directory.

 ### **Step 4: Opening an Issue (Optional)**